Read more about

 Phases Of The Economic Miracle

 The economic miracle took part in four stages.
 The recovery phase, high increase, steady increase, and the low increase phase.
 The recovery phase was from 1946 to 1954.
-After the WWII, most of Japan’s industries had been brought to their knees because of the war.
+After WWII, most of Japan’s industries had been brought to their knees because of the war.
 Most countries were suffering after-war effects when the war came to an end with some countries like Japan experiencing a significant drop in industrial output.
 The swift recovery of Japan's industries led to the name economic miracle.
 The recovery phase focused on rebuilding the industries with the great focus being on the cotton, steel, and coal industries.

 The high increase phase ran from 1954 to 1972.
 As from 1967 to 1971, Japan’s economy experienced the most significant growth recorded in the country.
 Japan rose to one of the most developed countries in East Asia.
-The Japanese education system also played a part in the economic growth by producing highly skilled and discipline workers.
+The Japanese education system also played a part in the economic growth by producing highly skilled and disciplined workers.
 Japan was one of the countries with high levels of literacy, and it still is to date.

 What Was the Japanese Economic Miracle?